benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 such as those particular truths that Marx or Tocqueville put forth, but "truth" as a concept in of
 itself: the idea that some positions are inherently correct, others are wrong, and still others can be argued.
 Recognizing these categories is difficult.
-Yet Lyons clearly considered it a much more crucial skill than the crucial skill than explaining anything John Stuart Mill had to say in *On Liberty*.
+Yet Lyons clearly considered it a much more crucial skill than explaining anything John Stuart Mill had to say in *On Liberty*.
 Often, he quoted the line from his favorite movie, "That's just your opinion, man," sometimes ironically, often directed toward himself, and now and then as a gentle reminder that one or all of us might simply be wrong.

 Of course, David Lyons himself had some very strong opinions.
 In "Guidelines for Written Work," a separate document which he distributed alongside the syllabus, Prof. Lyons listed several